lsst-dm/dm_dev_guide/docs/change_controlled.rst

 ==================

 The development of change-controlled documents differs from :ref:`that of code <git-branching>`, in that some documents under development can take a long time to evolve and can be developed under multiple stories (ticket branches), and by multiple authors.
-Repositories associated with change-controlled documents should therefore use two protected branches: ``master`` should correspond solely to an archived instance of the document on DocuShare, and ``draft`` is a development branch that should be used as the document evolves.
+Repositories associated with change-controlled documents should therefore use two protected branches: ``master`` should correspond solely to an archived and approved instance of the document on DocuShare, and ``draft`` is a development branch that should be used as the document evolves.
 Ticket branches should branch from ``draft`` and should follow standard :ref:`DM branching policies <git-branching>`.

 .. warning::